bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/splicing-lightning's-multiparty-future.md

 [Audience Max]: "It's a response, so someone has to invite you so to say."

 Yes, yeah.
-And you know, maybe at some point nodes will; there will be some kind of service that will; they'll invite people just to invite them.
+And you know, maybe at some point there will be some kind of service that they'll invite people just to invite them.
 There's nothing stopping that from happening, but as of today, there's no reason to be invited without a prompt.

 [Audience Max]: "So one guy starts it and then there's a chain of invitations until that's done?"